Reabbb/Roblox_Killer/README.md

 Compile with Visual Studio.

 If you would like to use a alternative way to terminate the Roblox process you could also use "game:Shutdown()" in Lua.
+Obvious put it in Synapse X, and etc.